Women in the Middle Ages: Medieval peasant women

 In terms of labour, women of the peasantry had more gender equality than in the nobility.
 However, most scholars agree that impoverished women had fundamentally the same subordinate status as women elsewhere in medieval society.

-Women were generally prohibited from acting as elected town officials, and likely only attended village meetings if they were unmarried or widowed.
+Women likely only attended village meetings if they were unmarried or widowed.

 Due to poor nutrition and the dangers of childbirth, women's life expectancy at birth was less than that of male peasants: perhaps 25 years.
 As a result, in some places, there were four men for every three women.

 Chris Middleton made these general observations about English peasant women: "A peasant woman's life was, in fact, hemmed in by prohibition and restraint."
 If single, women had to submit to the male head of her household; if married, to her husband, under whose identity she was subsumed.
 English peasant women generally could not hold lands for long, rarely learned any craft occupation and rarely advanced past the position of assistants, and could not become officials.

 Peasant women had numerous restrictions placed on their behaviour by their lords.
 If a woman was pregnant, and not married, or had sex outside of marriage, the lord was entitled to compensation.
 The control of peasant women was a function of financial benefits to the lords.
 They were not motivated by women's moral state.
 Also during this period, sexual activity was not regulated, with couples simply living together outside a formal ceremony, provided they had permission by their lord.
 Even without a feudal lord involved with her life, a woman still had supervision by their father, brothers or other male members of the family.
 Women had little control over their own lives.

 Middleton provided some exceptions: English peasant women, on their own behalf, could plead in manorial courts; some female freeholders enjoyed immunities from male peers and landlords; and some trades (such as ale-brewing), provided female workers with independence.
 Still, Middleton viewed these as exceptions which required historians only to modify, rather than revise, "the essential model of female subservience."

 Overview of the medieval European economy

 In medieval Western Europe, society and economy were largely rural and agricultural.
 Ninety percent of the European population lived in the countryside or in small towns.
 Due to the lack of mechanical devices, activities were performed mostly by human labour.

 Both men and women participated in the medieval workforce and most workers were not paid by wages for their labour, but instead independently worked on their land and produced their own goods for consumption.
 Whittle cautioned against the "modern assumption that active economic involvement and hard work translate into status and wealth" because during Middle Ages, hard work only ensured survival against starvation.
 Peasant women suffered many disadvantages such as fewer landholdings, occupational exclusions, and lower wages.